gabrieltavares0123/gabrieltavares0123/README.md

-### Hi there 👋
-:office: I'm a Software Engineer.
+### Hi there.
+I'm a Software Engineer.
+You can reach me: [Linkedin](https://www.linkedin.com/in/gabriel-bento-92168b52/)
-📫 How to reach me: [Linkedin](https://www.linkedin.com/in/gabriel-jorge-92168b52/)